tranvietphuoc/nvim/README.md

 ### Alacritty

-I use [alacritty](https://github.com/zenixls2/alacritty/tree/ligature) as my main terminal emulator becasue this repo has font ligatures, in spire of it's not stable.
+I use [alacritty](https://github.com/zenixls2/alacritty/tree/ligature) as my main terminal emulator becasue this repo has font ligatures, in spite of it's not stable.

 The configuration file is located at [here](./alacritty/alacritty.yml)